-- Direct contact with our partners and stakeholders, including email - Local newspaper and radio ads - Social media and media - Email and text directly to permit holders - Check It's Alright website www.checkitsalright.nz or information available by phoning 04 496 3600 - Fire danger or fire season signs these are changed to reflect season status with additions of "Fire by permit only" or "Total fire ban" or similar messaging.
+- direct contact with our partners and stakeholders, including email - local newspaper and radio ads - social media and media - email and text directly to permit holders - Check It's Alright website www.checkitsalright.nz or information available by phoning 0800 658 628 - Fire danger or fire season signs these are changed to reflect season status with additions of 'Fire by permit only' or 'Total fire ban' or similar messaging.

 During periods of elevated and extreme fire danger days, we increase our communication of fire safety and prevention messages to build awareness of the dangers of wildfires and promote positive behaviour changes.
+Since fire danger/fire risk conditions are locally specific, Districts will make local decisions about the best ways to communicate this to their communities.